Waist beads: Origins

-Girdles were symbols of status and were made of chains, wire, thread, and shells, and often featured multiple colors Modern-day people from many African cultures wear waist beads, including Ghanaians, Senegalese, Igbos, Yorubas, Ewes, Ashantis, Krobos, Swahilis, Mijikenda and Ga-Adangbes.
+Waist beads are associated with symbols of status and cultural identity.
+Within bead trade works, materials used includes gems, chains, wire, thread, and shells in a variety of color.
+Today, waist beads continue to be worn across many African cultures.
+Including among the Egyptians, Ghanaians, Senegalese, Igbos, Yorubas, Ewes, Ashantis, Krobos, Swahilis, Mijikenda and Ga-Adangbes peoples.
 Each culture has its own reasons for wearing waist beads.
 In many African cultures, waist beads are commonly given to young women around the time they go through puberty.
+Ancient Egyptians are the first Africans to create metal beads and string them.
+Ancient Yorubas are the first Africans who independently created glass and made glass beads with them.
+Corals and other materials are also used for bead making.

 Ghanaian culture

 In Ghanaian culture, women begin to wear waist beads as they age and on orders from their mothers.
 Beads are a part of the rite of passage during puberty, which is associated with fertility and marriage.
 This symbolizes maturity and the beginning of womanhood.
 The initiation ceremony held for a young woman is called Dipo, during which beads are worn on the neck, ankles, and waist.
 Waist beads are often worn to represent luck and are commonly made of seeds, seashells, glass pieces, teeth, ivory, and stones.
 They are often hand-painted.
 The size of the waist beads is said to signify a woman's level of sexual maturity.
 In some traditions, waist beads are considered intimate and personal and are not supposed to be seen by anyone except the person's significant other.
 Today, waist beads are also used as a fashion statement.